Reviewed October 2020

 About the Author:

-Cindy Aaronson, MSW, PhD, is an Associate Professor of Psychiatry at Icahn School of Medicine, secretary of the Board of Directors for ADAA.
+Cindy Aaronson, MSW, PhD, is an Associate Professor of Psychiatry at Icahn School of Medicine.
 She is a clinical researcher and practitioner specializing in generalized anxiety disorder, panic disorder and major depression treatment using cognitive behavior therapy.
+Dr. Aaronson is past secretary of the ADAA Board of Directors and co-chair of the ADAA Conference Committee.